ColoredCow/portal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR title follows this syntax: <#IssueID> \<PR Title>
 - [ ] I have linked the issue id in the PR description
 - [ ] I have performed a self-review of my own code.
-- [ ] I have added comments on my code changes where required
+- [ ] I have added comments on my code changes where required.